Open Access Publishing

 How do I judge the quality of open access journals?

-OA journals typically adhere to the same quality standards established by traditional journals.
+Many OA journals typically adhere to the same quality and peer review standards established by traditional journals.
 However, because many OA journals are new, it can be difficult to assess quality.
-Here are a few resources that can help:
+Unfortunately, there also have been some start ups engaging in unethical practices including listing editorial board members without their permission and doing little, if any, peer review.
+If you have any questions about the reputation of a journal, please contact your departmental (subject specialist) librarian Here are a few resources that can help:

-- Beall's List of Predatory Open Access Publishers: this list uses various criteria to identify OA publishers that are deemed "predatory."
+- Beall's List: Potential, possible, or probable predatory scholarly open-access publishers: this list uses various criteria to identify OA publishers that are deemed "predatory."

 Publishing scholarly research is not without costs… how are those costs covered?